 This means you’re a union member but with limited benefits (see table above) compared to Ordinary Branch members.
 How do you know which union to join?
 Contact NTUC and they will tell you.

-You still get UTAP, NTUC GIFT etc but you can’t use the union to negotiate directly with your employer (although you can try this Tripartite Meditation Framework).
+You still get UTAP, NTUC GIFT etc but you can’t use the union to negotiate directly with your employer (although you can try approaching the Tripartite Alliance for Dispute Management), where union members get priority same-day advice.

 What are other perks of joining a union?